software-mansion/react-native-gesture-handler/docs/docs/api/gestures/touch-events.md

 Type of the current event - whether the finger was placed on the screen, moved, lifted or cancelled.

-### `touches`
+### `changedTouches`

 An array of objects where every object represents a single touch.
-Keep in mind that only the data about touches that have changed state is passed.
-For example, if there are 3 fingers placed on the screen and one of them moves, only information about the one that moved will be send.

-Remember that events may be batched so you might receive information about more that one touch in the same event.
+Contains information only about the touches that were affected by the event i.e. those that were placed down, moved, lifted or cancelled.

+### `allTouches`

+An array of objects where every object represents a single touch.
+Contains information about all active touches.

+### `numberOfTouches`

+Number representing the count of currently active touches.

 :::caution
 Don't rely on the order of items in the `touches` as it may change during the gesture, instead use the `id` attribute to track individual touches across events.